littlejeem/control_scripts/README.md

 #### 1: Default Automatic Action

-Insert the disk, wait until the script finishes, check on progress using below methods, done
+Insert the disk and wait until the script finishes, done. you can check on progress as detailed in 'Getting Progress Info' section.

 #### 2: Using systemd